 But with different meat cuts available, picking the right one for your recipe can be challenging, especially if you're making jerky for the first time.

 Luckily, I've curated a list of the best meat for making beef jerky.
 I'll also share my proven tips and tricks for buying the best meat for your jerky recipe.

 - The best cut of meat for beef jerky includes a sirloin tip, the eye of round, top round, and bottom round oven roast.

-- When buying meat for jerky in a local grocery store, get a lean cut of fresh meat with low-fat flakes.
+- When buying meat for beef jerky in a local grocery store, get a lean cut of fresh meat with low-fat flakes.

-- Rib and skirt meat aren't recommended for jerky beef because they're tough and have a lot of fat.
+- Rib and skirt meat aren't recommended for beef jerky because they're tough and have a lot of fat.

 8 Best Cuts of Meat for Jerky